-The programme will provide a broad understanding of core concepts in Chemistry to prepare students for the IB examinations and for successful academic careers in science at university level.
-Through studying the Chemistry programme, students will also develop their ability to analyse and evaluate scientific knowledge.
+The programme will provide a broad understanding of core concepts of Structure and Reactivity in Chemistry to prepare students for the IB examinations and for successful academic careers in science at university level.
+Through studying the Chemistry programme, students will also develop their ability to analyse and evaluate scientific knowledge through the embedded tools & enquiry skills.

-Grades for IB candidates will be determined by internal school assessment and external evaluation by the IB organization.
-The external exams consist of 3 papers, occupying a total of 3 hours at Standard Level and 4.5 hours at Higher Level.
+Grades for IB candidates will be determined by internal school assessment and external evaluation by the IB organization, as shown in the table below.